ColinConwell/DocTree-NLP/README.md

 load_dotenv("/path/to/your/.env")
 ```

-3. Initialize the NotionClient with your Notion API token.
+3. Initialize the NotionClient with your Notion API token...

 ```python
 from doctree_nlp import NotionClient